 For the purposes of this policy, the term “tobacco products” includes all forms of tobacco and not limited to cigarettes.
 This term also includes e-cigarettes and any form of vaping or tobacco-mimicking products.

-SWOSU Health Services provides assistance to those employees seeking to quit tobacco use.
+SWOSU Center for Health and Well-being provides assistance to those employees seeking to quit tobacco use.

 The unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on SWOSU property, or as a part of any SWOSU student sponsored activity, is strictly prohibited.
 Students and employees must abide by this policy as a condition of enrollment or employment.
 Continuance of employment or enrollment following receipt of this policy constitutes acceptance of this policy by the employee or student.
 Sanctions will be imposed for violation of this policy.
 Employees and students are required to notify SWOSU Human Resources of any state or federal drug statute conviction for a violation occurring on SWOSU campus no later than five (5) days after conviction.
 Students are required to notify the Dean of Students within the same time frame.

 Health Risks: Alcohol and other drug use represent serious threats to health and the quality of life.
 Alcohol and other drug use increase the risk of accidents, birth defects, HIV/AIDS, and other diseases.
-Health risks generally associated with alcohol and drug abuse can result in, but are not limited to, a lowered immune system, damage to critical nerve cells, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes and thought disorders.
+Health risks generally associated with alcohol and drug abuse can result in, but are not limited to, a lowered immune system, damage to critical nerve cells, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.
 With most illicit drugs, it is possible that users will develop psychological and physical dependence.
-Further information concerning health risks may be found in the Student Health & Counseling Services.
+Further information concerning health risks may be found in Center for Health & Well-being.
 Individuals should also consult their personal physician about alcohol and drug-related health risks.
-Drug Enforcement Agency (DEA) provides Drug Fact Sheets.
+Drug Enforcement Agency (DEA) provides resources, DEA Website.

-Counseling and Rehabilitation: SWOSU provides access to an Employee Assistance Program (EAP) and Counseling Services that is free to all students, faculty and staff.
+Counseling and Rehabilitation: SWOSU provides access to an Employee Assistance Program (EAP) and Counseling Services that is free to all students, faculty, and staff.
 EAP provides counseling and training programs that inform participants of the dangers of drug and alcohol abuse.
 Assistance in locating an in or out-patient rehabilitation site is available through EAP.
-Additionally, health insurance benefited employees may contact BCBS (toll free number on the back of their card) for preauthorization benefits to access in or out-patient treatment.
+Additionally, health insurance benefited employees may contact Blue Cross Blue Shield (toll free number on the back of their card) for preauthorization benefits to access in or out-patient treatment.
 Volunteer participation in or referrals to these services is confidential.

 Those needing help or advice may also use the following hotline numbers:

-Any questions regarding the rules, regulations and policies concerning the Drug-Free Schools or the Drug-Free Workplace standards of SWOSU may be referred to the HR Office.
+Any questions regarding the rules, regulations and policies concerning the Drug-Free Schools or the Drug-Free Community standards of SWOSU may be referred to the HR Office.